 There are 3 leading manufacturers of hair clippers –

-With the leading brands you get the reassurance of a solid, reliable cut – every time.
-Plus a clipper that will give you many years of trusted service!
+With the leading brands, you get the reassurance of a solid, reliable company that specializes in hair clippers.

 Every clipper is different, and so is the quality.
 What I mean is, you need to think about things such as:

 - What the clipper housing is made of.

 - Is it cheap plastic, or made from valox? (a toughened hard-wearing plastic resin)